top of page

 • Immutable Backups – Prevents ransomware from altering or deleting data.

-• Granular Access Controls – Ensures only authorized personnel can access sensitive information.
+• Granular Access Controls – Ensures only authorized personnel can access sensitive information with identity access management.

 • End-to-End Encryption – Protects data at rest, in transit, and during processing.